As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Airblown Movie Screens

-Airblown and inflatable movie screens are all the rage.
+Airblown and inflatable movie screens (Amazon link) are all the rage.
 At least if you want to project a 12 foot X 12-foot movie in your patio or your home theater room.
 Some projectors even accommodate 16 feet!

 The average inflatable projector screen is resilient and sturdy.
 For the most part, inflatable projector screens can withstand varying weather conditions, and most come fully equipped with support ropes, similar to pitching a tent during camping.